The personal training game is different then it was back in the mid 90′s. Yet 95% of all fitness trainers still do business the “old fashion way”.

 Now, if you want to be competitive in today’s market and at the same time reach more clients then you really should consider offering boot camp based training programs.
 The BIG benefit to boot camps is that you can change less per client, per month, but make more dollars per hour by training one on many instead of one on one.
 By doing that you automatically open up the opportunity to market to more people in your community.
 The other big, make that huge benefit about offering boot camps is that you can control costs and overhead more becuase you don’t need a big staff to training ll of your clients.
 And when you control payroll, you increase profits.

-I hope this article helped you realize that there are two ways to selling personal training.
+I hope this article helped you realize that there are two ways to selling fitness.
 One way makes you a lot more money AND gives your clients better results and the other way keeps you broke.

 Bedros Keuilian is a fitness marketing expert and enjoys teaching fitness professionals on how to sell personal training for profits.
 If you want more clients, better marketing systems, and more freedom then check out these business tools for Starting a Personal Training Business.